 5. Cajun Spiced Turkey

-If simple flavors aren’t your thing, you can always spice up your Thanksgiving with something a little different.
-Coating your turkey with Cajun spices is a great way to add loads of flavor, without adding any gluten.
-Make sure that you make your own spice mix or, if you do choose to buy one, check the ingredients thoroughly to make sure there’s no hidden gluten.
+If simple flavors aren’t your thing, you can always spice up your Thanksgiving with something different.
+Coating your turkey with Cajun spices is a great way to add loads of flavor without adding any gluten.
+Make sure that you make your spice mix or if you choose to buy one, check the ingredients thoroughly to ensure there’s no hidden gluten.

 - One turkey, weighing 12 to 14 pounds